VladAdochitei/flask-personal-workouts-app/README.md

 - **Workout Model**:
     - *ID*: Unique identifier for each workout.
-    - *User ID*: Identifier linking the workout to a specific user.
+    - *UserId*: Identifier linking the workout to a specific user.
     - *Type*: Type of workout (e.g., running, swimming, calisthenics).
     - *Date*: Date when the workout occurred.
     - *Duration*: Duration of the workout in minutes or hours.